 In addition to fighting general health concerns like heart disease, Parkinson's disease, cancer, and central nervous system impairment, Lion's mane carries numerous specific benefits for nursing women.
 High in vitamin D, the mushroom ensures breastfeeding women are not losing all their calcium to their babies through breast milk.
 In addition, Lion's mane ensures women consistently produce enough milk for their babies by increasing the quantity of the lactation hormone (prolactin) in the bloodstream.

 However, when planning your breastfeeding meal plans with your dietitian, we recommend talking to qualified doctors before adding Lion's mane to your diet plan to avoid problems.
 The doctor can help determine whether the mushroom is safe for you and the baby.
-Moreover, the doctor will help you determine the ideal dosage that can help you get the results you need without causing issues.
+Moreover, the doctor will help you choose the ideal dosage that can help you get the results you need without causing issues.

-Have you used Lion's mane before?
+Have you used Lion's Mane before?
 Did you use the mushroom while pregnant or while breastfeeding?
 What was your experience with this functional fungus?
 Let us know in the comment section.

 References

-- Antihyperglycemic and antihyperlipidemic activities of aqueous extract of Hericium erinaceus in experimental diabetic rats, (3)https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3852124/
+2. Antihyperglycemic and antihyperlipidemic activities of aqueous extract of Hericium erinaceus in experimental diabetic rats, (2)https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3852124/

 Let Us Know Your Comments